Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing: Database setup

 \textbf{NMCPC dataset:} The dataset is collected at the New Mexico Cleft Palate Centre.
 It has a total of 65 speakers and consists of speech utterances from $41$ CLP speakers ($22$ male and $19$ females) and $24$ normal speakers ($20$ male and $4$ females).
 The dataset consists of $76$ unique utterances.
 Each sentence has a maximum of $5$ words.
 The age group of the speakers is $9-13$ years.
 The CLP speakers were classified into mild, moderate and severe.
 The detailed statistics of the dataset are given in Table~\ref{dataset_description} \cite{jawed}.
-Out of a total of $1,463$ utterances, the dataset is divided into training ($929$ utterances – $649$ normal, $280$ CLP), development ($235$ utterances – $165$ normal, $70$ CLP), and evaluation ($299$ utterances – $89$ normal, $210$ CLP).